-The ad hoc committee, chaired by the dean or dean's designee, will include two faculty members and two students and will conduct its sessions using procedural rules that it has developed and adopted.
+The ad hoc committee, chaired by the Academic Dean or their designee, will include two faculty members and two students and will conduct its sessions using procedural rules that it has developed and adopted.

 Hearings must be held within fifteen working days after the initial filing of charges in the dean's office.
-The student involved will be informed of the decision of the committee, both orally and in writing, within two working days following the conclusion of the hearing."
+The student involved will be informed of the decision of the committee, both orally and in writing, within two working days following the conclusion of the hearing.

-Penalties for Academic Misconduct
+Penalties for Academic Misconduct:

-The penalty for those found guilty of academic misconduct, regardless of when that judgment is rendered, shall range from a grade of "F" on the examination or academic exercise in question, to a grade of "F" in the relevant course, suspension from the seminary, permanent dismissal, or degree revocation.
-Any second conviction of academic misconduct in a subsequent semester mandates at least a suspension from the seminary for one calendar year.
-The student may reapply for admission after one year.
-Students should contact the Director of Recruitment and Admissions to initiate this process.
+The penalty for those found guilty of academic misconduct, regardless of when or how that judgment is rendered, shall be as follows.
+For a first offense, the consequences range from a grade of "F" on the assignment in question [a faculty member may choose to allow student to redo the assignment], to a grade of "F" in the relevant course, along with a letter to the VPAA and Dean about the misconduct.
+For a second offense in a subsequent semester, the consequences are suspension from the Seminary for a calendar year, a letter to the VPAA and Dean, and the student must reapply for admission after one calendar year.
+An academic misconduct conviction after returning from suspension will result in the student's automatic dismissal from Phillips Theological Seminary and termination of the student's degree program.

 Records of convictions will be maintained in the student's academic file.
-These records will be purged when the student graduates or has not been enrolled in the seminary for a period of ten years.
+These records will be purged when the student graduates or has not been enrolled in the Seminary for a period of ten years.

-A student who is convicted of academic misconduct, including plagiarism, in the production of a major research project or thesis (i.e., an MDiv or MTS Thesis, MTS or MA(SJ) Integrative Paper, or DMin Project) will have their coursework terminated and will be permanently dismissed.
+A student who is convicted of academic misconduct, including plagiarism, in the production of a major research project or thesis (i.e., an MDiv or MTS Thesis, MTS or MA(SJ) Integrative Paper, or DMin Project) will have his or her coursework terminated and will be permanently dismissed.
 If the degree has been granted before the misconduct is discovered, the degree will be revoked.
 Results of these actions become a part of the permanent record.